Loop3D/LoopStructural/ROADMAP.md

     intrusion-workflow rewrite (Stage 6) onto the registry, and the rest of Stage 1's hardening work (coverage/logging/reproducibility beyond the API contract).
+  - [ ] **1b — Logging & timing infrastructure.** Replace the current
+    ad hoc `getLogger` usage with a generic, structured logging/timing
+    tool: pluggable sinks (file, stream/console, and a `sqlite` backend for querying run history) and simple instrumentation helpers for timing model-build/interpolation stages.
+Needs a handler-attachment
+    point — an external callable and/or an ABC that host apps can subclass — since the QGIS plugin currently injects QGIS's own logging by hooking into the LoopStructural logger; design the sink interface so that pattern (and equivalents for other embedders) is a supported extension point, not an incidental side effect of Python's stdlib `logging`.
+Belongs in `loop_common` (the Loop2 package landing in Stage 2) so it's reusable outside LoopStructural proper, with a thin `LoopStructural.utils.getLogger` shim kept for QGIS-plugin compat (see QGIS-plugin compatibility above).
+  - [ ] **1c — Coding standards.** All functions must have docstrings.
+    All function arguments meant to be passed by keyword must be keyword-only, separated from positional arguments with a bare `*` in the signature, to prevent positional contamination (callers passing by position and silently breaking when parameter order changes).
+    Applies to new/changed code going forward; retrofit existing public surface opportunistically, but changing a **stable** (`API.md`) signature from positional-or-keyword to keyword-only is itself a breaking change per the API contract and needs a deprecation shim, not a silent edit.
+Also:
+    - **Enforce docstrings via ruff's `D` (pydocstyle) rules.**
+      `pyproject.toml` already has a `[tool.pydocstyle]` numpy-convention
+      block, but it isn't wired into `ruff.lint.extend-select` so nothing currently checks it — add `D` to `extend-select` so missing/malformed docstrings fail CI instead of the config sitting unused.
+    - **Type hints on public signatures.** Parameters and return values on public (`API.md` stable/provisional) functions must be typed; add mypy or ruff's `ANN` rules to check it.
+    - **No mutable default arguments.** Enable ruff `B006`/`B008` to catch mutable defaults and function-call defaults.
+    - **Re-enable bare-except lint.** Drop the `E722` entry from the `ignore` list in `[tool.ruff.lint]` (currently marked "temporary") so broad bare excepts get flagged again.
+    - **No `print()` for diagnostics.** Route through the logger instead — depends on the 1b logging infrastructure landing first.
+    - **Pre-commit hook.** Add `.pre-commit-config.yaml` running
+      black/ruff locally, so violations are caught before commit instead of only after push via the auto-fix-PR bot in `linter.yml`.
 - [ ] **Stage 2 — Extract interpolation (outcome 2).** Port
   `loop_common`/`loop_interpolation` from Loop2 into a real uv workspace under `packages/`, with CI that actually installs and tests it (this